-Romania profile - Timeline - BBC News
+Romania profile

 2016 May - A Nato missile defence system is installed in the face of Russia opposition.

-2017 January - Sorin Grindeanu appointed prime minister after Social Democrats win December 2016 elections.
-Seeks to form coalition with Alliance of Liberals and Democrats.
+2017 January - Social Democrats form government after winning December 2016 elections.

 2017 February - Some 200,000 people protest over government attempts to water down corruption measures, in largest demonstrations since fall of Communist regime in 1989.